laravel/docs/mail.md

 <a name="events"></a>
 ## Events

 Laravel fires an event just before sending mail messages.
 Remember, this event is fired when the mail is *sent*, not when it is queued.
-Since v5.4.28 event `MessageSent` is dispatched after a mail is sent.
+Another event fired is `MessageSent` for the sent message..
 You may register an event listener for this event in your `EventServiceProvider`:

     /**
      * The event listener mappings for the application.